Attitudes can be positive or negative and can be influenced by a number of different factors in one’s life, few have been listed below:

 - Classical conditioning: for example if a person likes a certain perfume, he will find the specific person attractive who is wearing that perfume.

 - Operant conditioning: is related to consequences.
 For example if the employees complete their task within the given time and get a salary bonus.
 This is going to encourage the repetition to that attitude and behavior.

 - Observational learning: this learning is achieved by watching others do the same thing.
 For example a child learns to play basketball by observing other children playing the same game.

 This theory states that people change their attitudes, opinions or behaviors if they are inconsistent with each other, to avoid conflict and to reduce disharmony within themselves.
 According to this theory people achieve consistency among their cognition (beliefs) and when there is inconsistency between their behaviors or attitude one must change something to avoid dissonance.

 A method to avoid dissonance is to get latest knowledge on a subject that is far more superior to the older belief or knowledge.
 For example if a person knows that eating too much can lead to obesity and obesity can lead to diabetes then he will avoid over eating to avoid obesity and diabetes.
 However if there is a new research which proposes that overeating alone will not cause obesity and there are other factors as well which play a role, in order to cause obesity and eventually diabetes, then this will cause reduced dissonance in a person whenever he practices overeating.

-Given above is the classical example of grapes and fox.
-When a fox sees the grapes hanging too high on a tree and gets tempted to eat them but cannot reach them because they are too high, so it comes up with excuses and thinks that climbing so high to eat the grapes would not be worth it since the grapes are sour.
-In this example fox is reducing its dissonance by criticizing the act which it cannot perform.
+Given above is the classical example of grapes and a hare.
+When the hare sees the grapes hanging on a tree and he gets tempted to eat them but since they are hanging too high he cannot reach them.
+So, it comes up with excuses and thinks that climbing so high to eat the grapes would not be worth it since the grapes are sour.
+In this example the hare is reducing its dissonance by criticizing the act which he cannot perform.